2018 3

 You will find this very imposing property on the left, app. half a kilometer from the roundabout, just when you arrive at Saint Emilion village from Libourne.

 Soutard had already been mentioned in the 16th century, and the most crucial thing was ownership by the de Ligneris family from 1919 to 2006.
 In 2006, the biggest insurance company in France, AG2R, already the owner of another GGC in Saint Emilion, Larmande, acquired Soutard.
-In 2009 they bought neighboring Chateau Cadet Piola, and in 2012, both merged.
+In 2009, they bought neighboring Chateau Cadet Piola, and in 2012, both merged.

-It's a 30 ha large property with a vineyard in a single block, and 20 ha of these provide wine production.
-The vineyard is planted with 63% Merlot, 28% Cabernet Franc, 7% Cabernet Sauvignon, and 2% Malbec Vines are 30 years old on average.
+It's a 30 ha property with a vineyard in a single block, and 20 ha of these provide wine production.
+The vineyard is planted with 63% Merlot, 28% Cabernet Franc, 7% Cabernet Sauvignon, and 2% Malbec.
+Vines are 30 years old on average.
 Soutard has excellent soil typical for Saint-Emilion - limestones and clay, where most vines grow.

-For many years this property was rarely consistent with their wines.
-Still, it changed significantly starting with the 2012 vintage, when cellarmaster since 2006, Veronique Corporandy, was handed total responsibility for making wine.
+For many years, this property was rarely consistent with their wines.
+Still, it changed significantly starting with the 2012 vintage, when the cellarmaster since 2006, Veronique Corporandy, was handed total responsibility for making wine.
 She seems to have added stability, focus, and precision to Soutard, and wine lovers can't complain about vintages 2012-2013-2014-2015, 2016, and 2017!
 The prices are very reasonable.
 She also makes wine at sister chateau, Larmande, Grand Faurie la Rose, and recently acquired Petit Faurie de Soutard.

 -----